-Department of Education and Early Development Division of Innovation and Education Excellence

-Attention: KATHY BLOMQUIST, PROCUREMENT OFFICERRequest for Proposal (RFP) Number: 2024-0500-0057
+Department of Education and Early Development Division of Libraries, Archives and Museums eed.procurement@alaska.gov Request for Proposal (RFP) Number: 2024-0500-0056

-RFP Title: DEED ACCOUNTABILITY SUPPORT
+RFP Title: APK Building Café 2024-0500-0056

-When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to eed.procurement@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
 The email must contain the RFP number in the subject line.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20MB (megabytes).
+The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
 If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+The state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

-It is the offeror's responsibility to contact the issuing agency at 907-465-8654 to confirm that the proposal has been received.
-The state is not responsible for unreadable, corrupt, or missing attachments.
+The procurement officer will make every attempt to confirm receipt of a proposal via email, however, it is ultimately the offeror's responsibility to confirm that the proposal has been received.
+The state is not responsible for unreadable, late, corrupt, or missing attachments.